Uzzy97/Theory-of-Algorithms/Overview.md

 <a name="algo"></a>
 ##### Algorithm
 In this section, we are going to run through the main algorithm(s) within the code.
-Where appropriate further explanation will be given with diagram(s).
+Where appropriate further explanation will be given with diagram(s).<br>
+The MD5 hashing algorithm is a one-way cryptographic feature that accepts an input message of any length and returns a fixed-length digest value to be used to authenticate the original message as the output.
+The MD5 hash function was originally intended to be used as a secure cryptographic hash algorithm for digital signature authentication.
+To verify data integrity and prevent unintended data manipulation, MD5 has been deprecated for uses other than as a non-cryptographic checksum.
+While originally developed as a cryptographic message authentication code algorithm for use on the internet, for use as a cryptographic checksum, MD5 hashing is no longer considered reliable because researchers have demonstrated techniques that can easily produce MD5 collisions on commercial off - the-shelf computers.

 ![MD5 Algorithm](https://github.com/Uzzy97/Theory-of-Algorithms/blob/master/MD5-Algorithm.jfif)
  - x[ ] -> Some part of P.T (Plain Text)